PostHog/posthog.com/contents/tutorials/migrate-eu-cloud.md

 topics: ['configuration']
 ---

-> **Warning:** Migrating event data to PostHog's EU Cloud is a time consuming process, likely to take several days or weeks.
+> **Warning:** Migrating event data to PostHog's EU Cloud is a time-consuming process, likely to take several days or weeks.
 We strongly recommend users with a large amount of event data begin by setting up and connecting a new EU cloud instance and migrating data later, if needed.
 There is currently **no way** to migrate the following data (although it is accessible via the PostHog API):
 - PostHog user accounts
 - actions, cohorts
 - insights, dashboards